hczedik/bitbucket-task-bot/README.md

     cargo run

-Tu run (in development mode, with automatic reloading on code changes):
+To run (in development mode, with automatic reloading on code changes):

     cargo watch -x run